You already know what you want – so why is clarity still missing?

 So what does honest writing look like?
 Not “I haven’t made progress because I’ve been busy” but “I haven’t made progress because I’m afraid of what will happen if I fail, so I’ve been telling myself I’ll start next month.”
 And that level of honesty is where the real thinking begins.

-The International Coaching Federation’s 2023 Global Coaching Study found that 85% of coaching clients reported increased self-confidence, and over 70% reported benefits including improved work performance, relationships, and communication skills [5].
+The International Coaching Federation’s 2009 Global Coaching Client Study found that 85% of coaching clients reported increased self-confidence, and over 70% reported benefits including improved work performance, relationships, and communication skills [4].
 And that gain comes not from receiving answers but from asking better questions of yourself.
 If you want to build a broader self-coaching practice, a personal development plan can provide the structure around your GROW sessions.

 Where does GROW break down?